 Is it allowed to walk on the lava?

-One of the biggest risks of walking on new lava is breaking the top layer over an unknown lava tube.
+One of the biggest risks of walking on new lava is breaking the top layer over a hidden lava tube.
 Falling into a lava tube that's still several hundred degrees Celcius can lead to injuries.

 Do I need to pay for parking?